aws-samples/aws-batch-comp-infrastructure-sample/README.md

 After running the shell command, you can monitor the progress of the CloudFormation account by logging into the CloudFormation console (as described above for the account setup script).
 The stack name will be **build-PROJECT\_NAME** , where PROJECT\_NAME is the name of the project that you used in the shell script.

 If errors occur, please delete the stack (as described above for the account setup script), determine the error in parameters (e.g., did you use lower-case for the PROJECT\_NAME?) and re-run the build-solver-pipeline-github.sh script.
-If you encounter difficulties, please email us at: [sv-comp-2020@amazon.com](mailto:sv-comp-2020@amazon.com) and we will walk you through the process.
+If you encounter difficulties, please email us at: [sv-comp-2021@amazon.com](mailto:sv-comp-2021@amazon.com) and we will walk you through the process.

 ### Debugging the Build Process

 It is unlikely that the solver build will work the first time.
 Fortunately, CodePipeline and CodeBuild, the services that perform the build, have good logging and error reporting.

-To get started, log in to your account and navigate to the CodePipeline console.
+To get started, log in to your account and navigate to the CodePipeline console [console.aws.amazon.com/codepipeline](console.aws.amazon.com/codepipeline).
 You should see a pipeline that looks like the following:

 ![](pipeline.png)